Prague with Kids: Castles, Chimney Cakes, and Why This City Belongs on Your List

 Go early in the morning (before 8 AM if you can manage it) to experience the bridge without crowds.
 By midday, it's packed with tourists, artists, musicians, and vendors.
 The tower at the Old Town end of the bridge has excellent views and is worth the climb.

-On the other side of the bridge, Mala Strana (Lesser Town) is a charming neighborhood of cobblestone streets, Baroque palaces, and quiet gardens.
+On the other side of the bridge, Mala Strana (Lesser Town) is a charming neighbourhood of cobblestone streets, Baroque palaces, and quiet gardens.
 The Wallenstein Garden is free and has peacocks wandering the grounds - kids love them.
-The area around Kampa Island, just below the bridge, has a lovely park along the river with a playground and the famous Lennon Wall, covered in colorful graffiti and Beatles quotes.
+The area around Kampa Island, just below the bridge, has a lovely park along the river with a playground and the famous Lennon Wall, covered in colourful graffiti and Beatles quotes.
 The Kampa Museum of modern art is also here and occasionally has family-friendly exhibitions.

 Kid-Friendly Museums and Experiences